-On October 3, 2017, it was time again for the annual seminar of the Radiation Protection Group (RPG) by Philips Innovation Services, Environment & Safety.
+On October 3, 2017, it was time again for the annual seminar of the Radiation Protection Group (RPG) by Philips Innovation Services, Environment, Health & Safety.
 This time it was held at the Van der Valk hotel in Eindhoven.

 Radiation Protection Seminar 2017

 Top topic: Radiation protection legislation in 2018 and the Basic Safety Standards Radiation Protection Decree

 Like every year, a subject was addressed that appealed to many organizations.
 Many organizations still have the necessary questions concerning the changes in the field of radiation protection legislation that will take place in 2018.
 The Radiation Protection Decree will then be replaced by the Basic Safety Standards Radiation Protection Decree.

 Given the large number of participants from different organizations and industries, it turned out that the changes and the related questions and ambiguities cover the entire field of radiation applications.